ipasimulator/ipasim/docs/porting.md

 ## Comments in code

 When porting code by copying it (or cloning from a remote repository, etc.), we add comments prefixed with `[port]` to indicate that those are our comments.
-And all changes to the source code are described by nearby comments prefixed with `[port] CHANGE:`.
+And all changes to the source code are described by nearby comments prefixed with `[port] CHANGED:`.

 Also, in `C`-based code, there are `#ifdef`s around the changed code, so that the changes are only effective if some preprocessor definition is passed to the compiler (e.g., in `objc` library, this is `OBJC_PORT` definition).